Jeff Bezos’s next act after Amazon: Getting his space company, Blue Origin, off the ground

 For years, Bezos has spent one day a week, usually Wednesdays, at Blue Origin, the space company he founded in 2000.
 Many in the space community hope that soon he will be spending more time at the company, injecting a sense of urgency into Blue Origin’s activities at a time when NASA is pushing to return astronauts to the moon, space tourism is close to reality and the commercial space industry continues to grow.

-Amazon may be what Bezos, who announced last week he would be stepping down as Amazon’s CEO, is best known for, but space is a lifelong passion.
-And if Bezos’ career is to have a second act it would likely be focused largely on Blue Origin’s mission of building a transportation network that would bring down the cost of space travel, allowing for what he’s called a “dynamic, entrepreneurial explosion in space.”
+Amazon may be what Bezos, who announced last week he would be stepping down as the company’s chief executive, is best known for, but space is a lifelong passion.
+And if Bezos’s career is to have a second act it would likely be focused largely on Blue Origin’s mission of building a transportation network that would bring down the cost of space travel, allowing for what he’s called a “dynamic, entrepreneurial explosion in space.”

 Amazon was like a winning lottery ticket that allowed him to invest $1 billion a year in Blue Origin, he has said.
 Despite his many other ventures, including ownership of The Washington Post, achieving Blue Origin’s goal of “millions of people living and working in space” is “the most important work I’m doing,” he’s said.